How To Overcome Trauma

 experiences

-yeah, there you go.
+Yeah, there you go.
 Thank you.
 It’s better.
 Yeah.
 But it’s an autonomic thing.
-You don’t choose to go into flight fight or shut down.
-You just do and, you do it in that sequence as well, which I think is really important is that ideally, we’re in a safe and social state like you and I can make eye contact, even though it’s a computer like, we’re a good place, right.
-But if we were in a situation where we were being attacked, we would drop down into flight mode, we would get sympathetically aroused or heartbeat would increase adrenaline would start going, we’d go into flight mode, we want to run away, but we can’t run away.
+You don’t choose to go into flight, fight, or shut down.
+You do, and you do it in that sequence, which I think is essential.
+Ideally, we’re in a safe and social state like you and I can make eye contact; even though it’s computer-like, we’re a good place, right?
+But?
+If we were in a situation where we were being attacked, we would drop down into flight mode, we would get sympathetically aroused, or our heartbeat would increase, adrenaline would start going, we’d go into flight mode, we want to run away, but we can’t run away.

-If we get cornered, then we dropped down into fight mode.
+If we get cornered, then we drop down into fight mode.
 And we become aggressive, we would use our arms, fists, we, you know, we fight.
-But if that didn’t work, or if we were held down or pinned down, or if we perceived that we were being overpowered and had no chance we would just collapse, we would drop down into being shut down.
-But if we’re held down while we’re sympathetically active, that’s called freeze we’re so we have this sympathetic energy plus, we’re being immobilised.
+But if that didn’t work, or if we were held down or pinned down, or if we perceived that we were overpowered and had no chance, we would just be shut down.
+But if we’re held down while we’re sympathetically active, that’s called freeze.
+We have this sympathetic energy plus and are immobilized.
 That’s called freeze.
 But it’s autonomic.

-We don’t choose these things, we don’t choose to run away, we just do all of us, that’s the sequence of events that we do.
+We don’t choose these things, we don’t choose to run away, we do all of us, that’s the sequence of events we do.
 And that looks a little bit different for each person.
-Because one person may be able to be able to tolerate more sympathetic arousal, one person may drop down into shut down faster than someone else based on their own history, history and upbringing and cultures and all kinds of stuff.
-But that that’s the sequence of events that we go through is flight and then fight and then and then shut down.
+Because one person may be able to tolerate more sympathetic arousal, one person may drop down into shutdown than someone else based on their history, history up,rupi ng cul,tures, and all kinds of stuff.
+But it’s the thit’ssequence of events that, through flight, fight, then shut down.

 Bill 23:53